juju/docs/src/en/clouds-lxd-resources.md

 sudo apt purge liblxc1 lxcfs lxd lxd-client
 ```

+### Migrating containers

 If containers do exist under the old system the `lxd.migrate` utility should be
-used to migrate them to the new system.
-Once the migration is complete, you
+used to migrate them so that they can be managed by the snap binaries.
+Once the
-will be prompted to have the old software removed.
+migration is complete, you will be prompted to have the old software removed.

 Start the migration tool by running: